Isuru2Atthanayake/git-test/readme.txt

-This is a testdid some changes
+This is a test
+did some changes